MuhammadAfzal5589/MuhammadAfzal5589/README.md

-- 👋 Hi, I’m @MuhammadAfzal
+- 👋 Hi, I’m MuhammadAfzal
 - 👀 I’m interested in creating new projects.
 - 🌱 I’m currently learning flutter.
 - 💞️ I’m looking to collaborate on mobile apps and desktop software.